Teacher burnout is one of the most pervasive challenges of working in education today.

 1. Heavy workload

-Doing this leaves them with limited time for crucial self-care, personal pursuits and work recovery.
-It’s a recipe for exhaustion—especially if teachers don’t have good supports in place in the school environment.
+This can leave teachers with limited time for crucial self-care, personal pursuits and work recovery.
+It’s a recipe for exhaustion—especially if they don’t have good supports in place in the school environment.

 When workload stresses become chronic and enduring, teacher burnout can quickly sneak up.